Stray/Feral Cats & Kittens

 Removing kittens when there is a mother to care for them may actually decrease their chances of survival.
 Kittens that have to be bottle fed are at a much higher risk of not surviving.
 As the kittens get older, the mother will spend less time with them.
 To determine the age of a kitten, visit Alley Cats Allies kitten progression page.
 If it appears the mother has truly abandoned them or something has happened to her, the kittens are in danger, or they seem to be in distress, then they need intervention.
 Depending on their age, you may decided to provide care for them until they are old enough to be adopted, or they may be old enough to find them homes.
 If they are older than 4 months, they are good candidates for Trap-Neuter-Return.For more information about caring and finding homes for kittens, see alleycat.org/kittens

-- Drop off is between 7:30am and 8am and pick up is the same day between 3pm-4pm.
+- Drop off is between 7:30am and 8am and pick up is the same day between 3 p.m. to 4 p.m.

-- Only 2 traps per person/address per day will be accepted.
+- Only two (2) cats per person/address per day will be accepted.

-- No kittens are accepted through this program
+- Only kittens over eight weeks of age are accepted through this program.

 - CCAS/SNIP Low-Cost Spay/Neuter Clinic - the SNIP program provides low cost spay & neuter services for feral, and homeless cats in Contra Costa County.
 This link will take you to a schedule of upcoming clinic dates.